-As I explained to you in a more general article on the netlinking, the backlinks are one of the main factors for obtaining good positioning on the results pages of different search engines.
+As I explained to you in a more general article on the netlinking, to backlinks are one of the main factors for obtaining good positioning on the results pages of different search engines.
 Many SEO experts or even specialized tools, such as Semrush, identify backlinks as toxiques.

 But what does it really mean in Google's eyes?